-1. Lime sulfur may be used for scab and mildew control on Bosc and Bartlett pears if a lime sulfur and oil dormant spray was applied and if temperatures remain below 90°F. Do not use lime sulfur on Anjou and Comice pears between the dormant and postharvest sprays.

-It should be recognized that although lime sulfur and other sulfur materials are relatively low in cost, they are not without limitations.
-The use of sulfurs may result in phytotoxicity when temperatures exceed 90°F following application.

-- 2. Use caution when mixing wettable powders with emulsifiable materials.
+- 1. Lime sulfur may be used for scab and mildew control on Bosc and Bartlett pears if a lime sulfur and oil dormant spray was applied and if temperatures remain below 90°F. Do not use lime sulfur on Anjou and Comice pears between the dormant and postharvest sprays. - It should be recognized that although lime sulfur and other sulfur materials are relatively low in cost, they are not without limitations.
+The use of sulfurs may result in phytotoxicity when temperatures exceed 90°F following application. - 2.
+Use caution when mixing wettable powders with emulsifiable materials.
 Certain combinations may not be physically compatible and/or may cause phytotoxicity. - 3.
 Ziram may cause irritation of eyes, nose, throat, and skin. - 4.
-Do not combine the 6-lb prebloom or 3-lb all-season mancozeb or Polyram schedule.
+Do not combine the 6-lb prebloom or 3-lb all-season mancozeb schedule.
 See labels for details.
-There are several manufacturers of mancozeb with different trade names and formulations, such as Dithane M-45, Manzate 75DF, and Penncozeb 75DF. - 5.
+There are several manufacturers of mancozeb with different trade names and formulations. - 5.
 Do not use copper-based products on Anjou, Comice, or Forelle past delayed dormant.
 Fixed copper products include trade names such as Champ, C-O-C-S, Copper-Count-N, Cuprofix, Kocide, Nordox, and Nu-Cop. - 6.
 Do not exceed 4 total applications per season of any class 11 fungicide or any combination of these fungicides, such as Flint or Pristine. - 7.
-The resistance risk of Topsin is considered high.
+The resistance risk of Topsin is high.
 We suggest using alternative products this year if Topsin was used last year for management of storage rots.